 See Orangutans at Sepilok Orangutan Rehabilitation Centre

 In 1964, Sepilok became the first rehabilitation centre for young and orphaned orangutans.
-Deforestation and logging destroytheir habitats while others are hunted for sport or to keep as a pet.
+Deforestation and logging destroytheir habitats while others are hunted for sport or to keep as pets.
 Sadly, this leaves the young unable to fend for themselves in the wild.
-Sepilok, located 25 kilometres (15.6 miles) west of Sandakan, helps train the orangutans to survive on their own.
-Inside the centre, visitors can walk along a boardwalk to the viewing platform.
-At both 10:00am and 3:00pm, rangers give the 75 resident orangutans bananas and milk.Visit during feeding time to catch a glimpse of the rare orange primates.
+Sepilok, located 25km (16mi) west of Sandakan, helps train the orangutans to survive on their own.
+Inside the centre, visitors can head along a boardwalk to the viewing platform.
+At 10am and 3pm, rangers feed the 75 resident orangutans bananas and milk.Visit during this time to ensure a glimpse of these rare orange primates.

-Sabah’s rainforests form habitats for thousands of plants and animals over millions of years.
-Danum Valley located in Eastern Sabah near Lahad Datu provides the ultimate jungle experience.
+Sabah’s rainforestshave formed habitats for thousands of species of flora and fauna over millions of years.
+Danum Valley, located in Eastern Sabah near LahadDatu, provides the ultimate jungle experience.
 Bungalows, hostel beds and camping facilities provide a comfortable and affordable place to sleep.
 Activities at the centre range from trekking throughvirgin rainforest with expert guides to night safaris and canopy walks.
-A trip here also gives visitors a chance to learn more about conservation from resident scientists.
+A trip here also gives visitors the chance to learn more about conservation from resident scientists.
 Wild orangutans and pygmy elephants are sometimes sighted nearby.